Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Sensoji Temple and Pagoda at night in Tokyo, Japan

-As stunning as Sensoji Temple is during daylight hours, it’s even more amazing at night.
-Although the temple and shopping street are closed, it is worth it to circle back around to see Sensoji, the pagoda and Thunder Gate lit up at night.
-Free | Walk | Map | Info
+Although the temple and shopping street are closed, it is worth it to circle back around to see it lit up.
+Map

-Day 2 in Tokyo
+Day 2 of your Tokyo Itinerary

 Today you’ll explore the sights in a few of Tokyo’s most iconic districts: Shibuya, Harajuku and Shinjuku.